 First Normal Form (1NF):

-If a relation contain composite or multi-valued attribute, it violates first normal form or a relation is in first normal form if it does not contain any composite or multi-valued attribute.
+If a relation contain composite or multi-valued attribute, it violates first normal form, or a relation is in first normal form if it does not contain any composite or multi-valued attribute.
 A relation is in first normal form if every attribute in that relation is singled valued attribute.

 A table is in 1 NF iff:

-- There should be Single Valued Attributes.
+- There are only Single Valued Attributes.

-- Attribute Domain should not change.
+- Attribute Domain does not change.